hannestschofenig/tschofenig-ids/jose-cose-guidance/draft-tschofenig-jose-cose-guidance.md

 #  Key Identification {#kid}

-The security wrappers in JOSE and COSE use a simple design, at least for the basic functionality like digital signatures and MACs for a single recipient.
+The security wrappers in JOSE and COSE use a simple design, at least for the basic functionality like digital signatures and MACs using a single recipient.

-The structure is as follows:
+The security wrapper contains the following structure:

  - A header, which is split into a protected and unprotected parameters.

- - An optional payload.
-It is optional because the payload may be detached.
+ - The payload, which may be detached and will then be conveyed independently.
 This is the payload we want to protect.
 In many applications this payload is a JSON-based payload (in case of JOSE) or a CBOR-encoded payload (in case of COSE).
-Various IETF specifications exist that standardize the content of these payloads.
+There are also standardize payloads, such as JSON Web Token (JWT) {{!RFC7519}} and CBOR Web Token (CWT) {{!RFC8392}}.

  - A digital signature, a tag (for a MAC), or a ciphertext (for encryption).

 The purpose of the header is to provide instructions for the protection of the payload, including

 * algorithm information used to provide protection of the payload,

 * the identification of the key to verify the digital signature, MAC, or encryption,

 * X.509 certificates and certificate chains,

 * countersignature.

 Although the layering is quite simple with the header providing the information